This is Part 1 of a 2 Part Series on Using Drones for Survival Security Monitoring

 In terms of natural disasters, thermal options even show you other forms of heat, like a smoldering fire or gas leaks in some instances.
 This is wonderful if there’s thick smoke and you must try to find someone.

-Some of the drones only have one or the other – thermal or night vision, but there are hybrid drones that provide both for you to use.
-Pay attention when shopping to see what your drone options have and what generation it is.
+Some drones only have one or the other—thermal or night vision—but there are hybrid drones that provide both.
+Pay attention when shopping to see what your drone options have and what generation they are.

 There are older generations of night vision capabilities, and they keep evolving to be more effective.
 If you buy an older or used drone, you might get one that doesn’t work.